umran/apify/README.md

 ### Document Field Properties

 Each field of a document has a couple of required properties.
-The field's `required` property is one of them, which explicitly tells apify whether to always expect a value for the field.
-The field's `type` property is another required property and tells apify how to properly parse and deal with the value associated with the field.
+The field's `required` property is one of them, which explicitly tells Apify whether to always expect a value for the field.
+The field's `type` property is another required property and tells Apify how to properly parse and deal with the value associated with the field.
 A field can have a number of other properties, both required and optional depending on its type.
 See below for details of each field type in turn.

 #### String Fields